 The classic Mestia-Ushguli trek begins.
 Today’s route follows a well-marked trail through the Mulakhi valley, passing several traditional tower villages.
 Mount Ushba reappears behind you, while ahead Mount Tetnuldi begins to dominate the view.

 The trail is relatively gentle – a good transition day after the demanding Guli Pass crossing and rest day.
 You’ll pass through Lakhiri and Chuber before reaching Zhabeshi in the late afternoon.
-The village clusters around its defensive towers, and your guesthouse will serve hearty Svan cuisine: kubdari (meat pie), khachapuri, tashmijabi, and homemade wine.
+The village clusters around its defensive towers, and your guesthouse will serve hearty Svan cuisine: kubdari (spiced meat pie), khachapuri, tashmijabi, and homemade wine.

 A spectacular day with Mount Tetnuldi (4,858m) as your constant companion.
 The trail climbs to a high point above Zhabeshi before dropping into the Adishischala valley.
 The Adishi Glacier comes into view – a dramatic river of ice pouring down from the peaks.